Metaray/uNBT/README.md

 # μNBT

-Simple pure-python library for reading and writing files in Minecraft's Named Binary Tag (NBT) format.
+Simple Pythonic library for reading and writing files in Minecraft's Named Binary Tag (NBT) format.

 Includes some additional utilities for reading world save data.